kaiyungtan/Real-Estate-data-analysis/README.md

 7. Data Interpretation (Adam,Joffery,Mathieu)
 8. Update repository (Adam,Joffery,Mathieu)

-## 1. Request and technical challenge
+## 1. Request & technical challenge
 Our goal is to clean and do a complete analysis and interpretation of the dataset.

 ### Adding geographical data